 The best way to avoid surprises came from DPR’s estimating and scheduling process.
 DPR used a 5D building information model-based system that was optimized to work more efficiently on site.
 Combined with the fact that HOK/GMC and their engineering partners, RMF, were on site daily, changes and clarifications of design were able to be reviewed, approved and implemented quickly, keeping the project on track with an already tight schedule.

-This project is targeting LEED Silver certification.
+This project achieved LEED Silver certification.

 ENR Southeast Safety Awards (2017)